kevjava/lockedshelf/README.md

  * `ensureKeyguardIsUnlocked()` - Will check to make sure the keyguard is open, or will prompt the user to unlock it and restart your activity with an OK or CANCEL result.

-#### Uninstalling the application destroys the encryption keys.
+#### Uninstalling the application or turning off device security destroys the encryption keys.
-All encryption keys for the app are removed if the user uninstalls an application that uses the keystore.
-Of course, by default, since your objects are being stored in the cache directory of the application, those will be gone too, so no biggy, right?
+All encryption keys for the app are removed if the user uninstalls an application that uses the keystore, or turns off the PIN/password/pattern/fingerprint lock.

+Of course, by default, since your objects are being stored in the cache directory of the application, those will be gone on uninstall too, so no biggy, right?
 For this reason, this should be used for things like cache, and probably isn't good for important data you want to keep around after the app goes away.

 ## How to use it